ALL THINGS EGYPTIAN UROMASTYX

 Behavior

-It may seem like your adult Egyptian is lazy, but its more so due to their sheer size.
+It may seem like your adult Egyptian is lazy, but this laziness is due to their sheer size.
 They eat a lot.
 They bask a lot.
 Most of the time, they just kind of hang out and watch the world around them.

 Like some of the other species of Uromastyx, natural sunlight can trigger a flight response in them.
 It is a part of their nature.
 Sometimes slow and deliberate movement can curb this innate behavior.
 This is due to their third eye atop their head which can sense a multitude of things but in this instance, it senses UV and Sunlight.
 The sudden shadow of movement triggers that flight response almost 95% of the time.
 Understanding your animal will always help, understanding their specific biology will help also.
 Your animal is not mean; it is just doing what it was built to do.